FAM120AOS: Amino acid composition

 Protein isoform 1 contains two different internal repeats in its amino acid composition, determined through analysis of the protein sequence using Dotlet JS.
-The first internal repeat occurs at amino acid positions 41-59 and 88-105.
-The second internal repeat occurs at amino acid positions 145-153 and 160-168.
-There is an upstream in-frame stop codon (taa) present at amino acid positions 806-808.
-There is an alternate polyadenylation site present at amino acid positions 2726-2731.
-The polyadenylation signal used is present present from amino acid positions 5889-5893.
+The first internal repeat occurs at amino acid positions 41-59 and 88–105.
+The second internal repeat occurs at amino acid positions 145-153 and 160–168.
+There is an upstream in-frame stop codon (taa) present at amino acid positions 806–808.
+There is an alternate polyadenylation site present at amino acid positions 2726–2731.
+The polyadenylation signal used is present from amino acid positions 5889–5893.
 The amino acid positions from L206-S211, H213, H215, K219-P225, and K227-C233 were found to be conserved across all of the strict orthologs of the human uncharacterized protein FAM120AOS isoform 1.
 The amino acid G95 was found to be conserved across all Primates and Artiodactyla for which sequences were identified.
 The human FAM120AOS protein 1 was found to arginine-rich, and glutamic acid and tyrosine-poor.